AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

   associated with the first traffic class provided, but will check if all graphs have the same information on free-flow travel time

+* **algorithm**: The assignment algorithm to be used. e.g. "all-or-nothing" or "bfw"

 Assignment parameters such as maximum number of iterations and target relative gap come from the global software parameters, that can be set using the :ref:`example_usage_parameters`